Gamify-IT/docs/dev-manuals/languages/docker/docker-compose-unity.md

 # Use Docker Compose files with Unity

-The usage of [Docker Compose files](docker-compose.md) with Unity projects differs from our other projects because we can't build the project in a docker container.
-Hence, no `docker-compose.yaml` exists.

-To use our `docker-compose-dev.yaml` and `docker-compose-dev-e2e.yaml`, you have to build the WebGL-build yourself.
+The usage of [Docker Compose files](../../../install-manuals/all-services/docker_dev.md) with Unity projects differs from the other projects, because docker can't build a container from the raw files (like with the other repositories).
+To run your local changes, you have to build the project with WebGL.

 ## WebGL build instructions